-It's Coeliac Awareness Week this week, and while for many companies it's become a chance to market their gluten free products, it's important not to lose sight of the real reason this week exists.
+It's Coeliac UK Awareness Week this week, and while for many companies it's become a chance to market their gluten free products, it's important not to lose sight of the real reason this week exists.

 So I thought I'd share a few of them with you, with a little help from Coeliac UK.
 I'd love to know if there were any of these you didn't know too!

 Coeliac disease not an allergy or an intolerance

 People diagnosed with coeliac disease must maintain a strict gluten free diet for the rest of their life if they are to avoid very serious complications.

 It is not 'just a gut issue'

 Sarah Sleet, chief executive of Coeliac UK, says even though awareness has grown, there still exists a perception that the disease is not that serious because it requires a gluten free diet as its medical treatment.

 "A coeliac disease diagnosis is often missed because the patient is not presenting with gut symptoms, but rather they may present with neurological symptoms and are directed to a neurologist rather than a gastroenterologist.”

 It can cause neurological problems